-Protests intensified at Tezpur University as Education ministry team visits
+Protests intensify at Tezpur University as Education Ministry team visits

 Thousands of students are currently sitting on the roads surrounding the University premises, demanding immediate action.
 The palpable frustration among students, faculty, and stakeholders has led to the formal announcement of a complete and indefinite closure of all academic and administrative activities within the campus.

-The crisis, which has now spanned over two and a half months, saw a new peak of tension following the visit by a team from the Ministry of Education (MoE) led by Higher Education Joint Secretary Saumya Gupta.
+The crisis, which has now spanned over two and a half months, saw a new peak of tension following the visit by a team from the Ministry of Education (MoE) led by Higher Education Secretary Vineet Joshi.

 The protesting students shouted slogans against VC Sambhu Nath Singh and demanded his immediate removal when the MoE team arrived at the university.
 As students continued to protest, a massive security deployment was made on Saturday night on the varsity campus.